scotws/LiaraForth/docs/INTERNALS.md

 (During development, a large number of words were first included as high-level Forth code or simple series of subroutine jumps, and then later optimized in native code.
 The aim was to get the system up and running first.)

+## System Variables

+System variables are kept on Direct Page.
+The most important two - DP and CP - are kept as far away from the top as possible in case of severe underflow.

 ## Compiling